mnemnion/orb/doc/md/compile/bundle.md

          both the Lua reader and any utf-8 validators we happen to run into.

-  - [ ]  Provide ``Bundle.bundleCodex``, taking an already fully-processed codex
+  - [ ]  Write a bundle exporter, which builds a bundle from a database entry.

-         and turning it into a textual representation of the entire project.
+         I was originally going to do this from a live codex, before thinking it over and realizing that this is nearly as inconvenient as exporting from the database.

   - [ ]  Add a bundle table to the ``bridge.modules`` schema; this will be